RedisGears/RedisGears/docs/intro.md

 ```

 ## The Simplest Example
 Let us start by writing and executing the simplest possible RedisGears function.
-As a prerequisite, any communication with RedisGears requires using its commands via a Redis client, so we'll begin by using the official [`redis-cli`](https://redis.io/topics/rediscli) that's available in the container:
+As a prerequisite, any communication with RedisGears requires using its commands via a Redis client, so we'll begin by using the official [`redis-cli`](https://redis.io/topics/rediscli).
+If you have it locally installed feel free to use that, but it is also available from the container:

 ```
 docker exec -it redisgears redis-cli